-Looking ahead to AW16, the red lip seems as if it will mature like ripening fruit, to juicy shades of Merlot as presented at Erdem, dark cherry exhibited by Louis Vuitton and deep blackcurrant tones popular at Dior, Marni and Rodarte.
+Looking ahead to AW16, the red lip seems as if it will mature like ripening fruit, to juicy shades of Merlot as presented at Erdem, dark cherry exhibited by Louis Vuitton and deep blackcurrant tones popular at Dior, Marni, and Rodarte.

 The ‘in your face’ eyes at Kenzo’s AW16 show covered two trends in one.
 Graphic, check!
 Glitter, double check!!
 The extended cat eyes on display were certainly a thing to behold.

-Every season there’s one or two beauty looks that etch themselves on your memory for their unusualness or boundary pushing.
+Every season there’s one or two beauty looks that etch themselves on your memory for their unusualness or boundary-pushing.

 For SS16 one of the contenders for this award was surely Riccardo Tisci’s Givenchy.
 He took just a handful of models and made each one up very differently.
 He then contrasted them with a sea of barefaced models to create this show-stealing impression.
 Thanks again to the work of Pat McGrath, who on this occasion collaborated with Tisci, a quintet of models took to the runway wearing what can only be described as ‘The Face Mask’.
-Naturally these weren’t any old face coverings.
-Full-faced and heavily embellished with whisper thin tulle scales and luminescent ivory pearls, another showcased pale blush palettes encrusted with beads and sequins.
-Whilst another was adorned with gold and crystal jewellery, each drawing on elements of the corresponding model’s dress.
+Naturally, these weren’t any old face coverings.
+Full-faced and heavily embellished with whisper-thin tulle scales and luminescent ivory pearls, another showcased pale blush palettes encrusted with beads and sequins.
+Whilst another was adorned with gold and crystal jewelry, each drawing on elements of the corresponding model’s dress.